Breaking into data engineering takes real, hands-on experience with production tools, but most courses stop at theory.

 Learn at Your Own Pace

-The self-paced mode is a great way to learn at your own pace.
-You’ll get access to the course materials and the community.
-You can start learning immediately and complete the course at your own pace.
+The self-paced mode lets you start immediately and progress on your own schedule.
+You’ll get access to the course materials and the community and can complete the course at a pace that works for you.

 All you need is to go to the Data Engineering Zoomcamp GitHub repository and start learning.
 It serves as a central hub for the course for easier navigation through the course materials.
-All the lectures are pre-recorded and available on YouTube in our official Data Engineering Zoomcamp YouTube Playlist, so you can watch at your own pace.
+All the lectures are pre-recorded and available on YouTube in our official Data Engineering Zoomcamp YouTube Playlist, so you can watch whenever it suits you.

-You can also join the DataTalks.Club Slack community to get help and support from the community on the (#course-data-engineering) channel.
+You can also join the DataTalks.Club Slack community to get help and support from the community in the #course-data-engineering channel.
+Homework and solutions are available on the course platform, and you can build a project for your portfolio.

 Remember, self-paced learning does not include homework submissions, project evaluations, or the ability to earn a certificate.
 To receive certification, you need to join an active cohort.